All Episodes

 I know these people like every square inch of my glorious naked body.

-Speaker elect Nancy Pelosi said to reporters, Mr. Wrangell will be very busy with his work on the Ways and Means Committee, whose jurisdiction is quite a different jurisdiction.
+Speaker-elect Nancy Pelosi said to reporters, Mr. Wrangell will be very busy with his work on the Ways and Means Committee, whose jurisdiction is quite a different jurisdiction.

-Uh she tried you know how hard it is to herd cats.
+You know how hard it is to herd cats, trying to herd these liberal cats.

 For example, the San Francisco Chronicle today, Pelosi's all smiles through a rare house transition.